AdamKyle/flare/.github/ISSUE_TEMPLATE/security-concern.md

 >
 > Security concerns are taken very seriously.
 If you feel you can tackle the issue and would like to, please feel free to create a new branch with this tickets name in the branch.
 Ie: Issue-XXX-Security-issue-unlawful-api-access
 >
-> Any player caught abusing security issues in game will be banned, No questions asked.
+> Any player caught abusing security issues in-game will be banned, No questions asked.